 Novoazovsk: Baptist Church seized, sealed

 In September 2018, officials in the southern seaside town of Novoazovsk seized and sealed the Baptist Church.
 "Members of this church are deprived of the opportunity to conduct worship meetings," fellow-Baptists lamented to Forum 18.

 Oleg Sidorenko, first deputy head of Novoazovsk District Administration, said he did not know about the seizure of the Baptist Church and said he would find out.
-Asked why places of worship are being seized, including in Novoazovsk, Makeyevka, Donetsk and Gorlovka, he responded: "And in Kiev and Lvov."
+Asked why places of worship are being seized, including in Novoazovsk, Makeyevka, Donetsk and Gorlovka, he responded: "And in Kyiv and Lviv."
 He then put the phone down.

 Makeyeka: Baptist Church seized, sealed

 On 6 July, officials seized the two-storey building of New Life Baptist Church in Makeyevka.
 "About midday, seven officials – including some with weapons – arrived and told us that our building no longer belongs to us," Pastor Aleksandr Moseychuk recounted on his Facebook page the same day.
 "Despite all our persuasion and discussions, they sealed the building."